 How Long Should I Wait Before It's Hot?

 For most people, 105° F is the most comfortable temperature.
 This means you'll need to wait about 3 hours after lighting the wood-burning stove.
-Of course, this will depend on your model, and tubs with an external stove are going to take a little longer.
+Of course, this will depend on your model, and tubs with an external stove will take a little longer.

-All our tubs are made out of pure red cedar, sourced from Canada.
-With cedar's strong resilience against things like moisture or rot, it's the perfect wood for a great tub.
+All our tubs are made from pure red cedar sourced from Canada.
+With cedar's strong resilience against moisture or rot, it's the perfect wood for a great tub.
 And that's not to mention its stunning appearance that will leave your visitors in awe!

 Do Your Tubs Come Fully Assembled?

-While they don't come assembled (with the exception of the deluxe units), each and every kit we send out is designed for customers with a can-do attitude.
+While they don't come assembled (except for the deluxe units), every kit we send out is designed for customers with a can-do attitude.
 As long as you have even a little experience with woodworking, you'll be able to put it together in no time at all.
-If you're familiar with wood joints at all, you'll be able to instantly recognize the wood's tongue-and-groove joints alongside each board.
+If you're familiar with wood joints at all, you'll be able to recognize the wood's tongue-and-groove joints alongside each board instantly.
 They're all pre-cut and ready to go!

 What Kind of Tools Do I Need?

 All you'll need to get everything up to snuff is a few simple tools that should be in everyone's garage.
-You'll need a level to make sure everything is properly in place, a Phillips-headed screwdriver, either an adjustable wrench or two wrenches in sizes 7/16th and 9/16th, a pair of vise grips, a rubber mallet, and a socket wrench for a few bolts.
-You'll also have to make sure to assemble it in less than a week, as otherwise the wood could become warped and make assembly difficult or even impossible.
+You'll need a level to ensure everything is properly in place, a Phillips-headed screwdriver, an adjustable wrench or two wrenches in sizes 7/16th and 9/16th, a pair of vise grips, a rubber mallet, and a socket wrench for a few bolts.
+You'll also have to assemble it in less than a week; otherwise, the wood could become warped and make assembly difficult or even impossible.

 How Do I Set It Up for Its First Use?

-For your first use, you're going to have to allow the tub to become accustomed to the water.
-So you should only fill it up about 4 inches per day until it's full.
-This allows the wood to soak up the water and seal in a consistent manner.
+For your first use, you will have to allow the tub to become accustomed to the water.
+So it would be best if you only filled it up about 4 inches daily until it's full.
+This allows the wood to soak up the water and seal consistently.
 After that, you're good to go!

 Can I Add Aromatics or Oils?

-If you're looking to add something special to your hot tub experience, you might be interested in adding an aromatic, or maybe an essential oil.
+If you want to add something special to your hot tub experience, you might be interested in adding an aromatic or essential oil.
 If your product is biodegradable, this is absolutely fine.
 Otherwise, anything added that doesn't break down naturally can actually promote bacteria growth in your tub, so you should avoid that.